rownwe/automation-best-practices-java/README.md

 ## You will learn to:

+In this automation best practices workshop you will learn the latest and greatest tools and techniques to drastically improve your testing!

+We will focus on a holistic approach of risk mitigation by doing:

+- Functional web testing
   - Create a framework for doing comprehensive web testing
   - Use industry-standard best practices
   - Create functional browser tests using Selenium
+- Accessibility testing
+- Many other things in between
   - Run in massive parallel (100s of tests in < 5 min)
   - Automatically get robust test reports with logs + videos

 ## Technologies you will use: